Actively Recruiting

 • Primary graft dysfunction grade 3 at 72 hours post-transplant

-• Unable to take medications orally
+• Inability to take oral medications

-• Impaired gastrointestinal absorption (requiring sublingual tacrolimus)
+• Impaired gastrointestinal absorption defined by sublingual administration of IR-tacrolimus

 • History of frequent headaches